Crochet Tools and Resources

 Accessories:

 Yarn Needles – There isn’t much to the humble yarn needle, but they sure do make a difference.
 Trying to weave in ends with just a hook is not my preferred way to spend precious crafting time.
-This set by Lion Brand comes in three different sizes, which means you can choose the size that fits your yarn best!
+This set is my favorite comes in three different sizes, which means you can choose the size that fits your yarn best!

-A soft measuring tape is useful for measuring gauge and the size of your final product.
-If you are like me, and take your WIPs all around the house or town, then this retractable measuring tape is great to keep in your bag.
+A measuring tape is useful for measuring the gauge and the size of your final product.
+If you are like me, and take your WIPs all around the house or town, then retractable measuring tapes are great to keep in your bag.

 Scissors/Cutters:

-If you plan on crocheting on an airplane or have small kids, this Clover Yarn Cutting Pendant is the perfect tool.
-Plus it is actually really adorable and you could wear it on a chain.
+If you have small kids, this Clover Yarn Cutting Pendant is the perfect tool.
+Plus it is adorable and you could wear it on a chain.

 Books: